 This DIY succulent planter was created using an old trinket display case found at the thrift store.
 With a little paint and some faux succulents, it’s a planter that can be hung on the wall year after year.
-A wooden toy crate, like those from Melissa and Doug, could be painted and used to create a this succulent wall hanging, too!
+If you can’t find a display case like this one, there are other options you could upcycle to make this faux succulent arrangement.
+A wooden toy crate, like those that small toys from Melissa and Doug come in, or a wooden drawer utensil organizer could be painted and used to create a this succulent wall hanging, too!

 I stumbled upon this wooden trinket case at Goodwill a couple of months ago.
 Originally, I just planned to take off the glass frame and make it into a mirror, but after looking at the wooden crate with all the little compartments, I knew I could reuse that part of the piece as well.